 In this blog post, let us compare the basic needs these cities offer.
 By the end of this blog post, Kunming will be calling your name.

 Air quality is a big deterrent for people when they’re picking a place to study.
-We all know that China has a lot of pollution.
-You see people wearing pollution masks all the time and that’s something we don’t want to have to give you on your first day of school.
+You see people wearing pollution masks sometimes, and that’s something we don’t want to have to give you on your first day of school.

 You can check the air quality every day for different cities online.